puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hiera.md

     vim hiera.yaml

+If there is an existing `hiera.yaml` file present, delete the content found in it and replace it with the content below.

 We'll implement a simple hierarchy with three levels: "Common data" to set up environment defaults, "Per-Domain defaults" to define domain-specific defaults, and "Per-node data" to define specific data values for individual nodes.